 MUSIC

-Music Appreciation, Theory, and Performance (9th grade and transfer students) This class is a well-rounded introduction to the world of music in general and, specifically, in the liturgical tradition of the Roman Catholic Church.
-Students practice and prepare to perform concert-quality music within the context of Mass or another liturgical setting.
-Students learn about the great composers of history and why their music has survived to the current day.
-They learn basic and moderate level skills in reading music in both modern notation and Gregorian notation.
+Music 1 (9th grade and transfer students) This class is a well-rounded introduction to the world of music in general and, specifically, to Gregorian Chant.
+Students practice and prepare to perform high quality music both for Mass and for concerts.
+Through solfege and Gregorian Chant, they learn basic music reading skills and how these skills transfer into modern notation.
+Students will also have an overview of the great composers of history and why their music has survived to the current day.
 Students discuss pieces of music with the goal of thinking critically and debating their views about music using the information they gained from performance, theory, and music history.